The1Funraiser/WHSTechNotes/journal.md

 # December 1, 2025

 What is one real job that uses drones?
 One real job that uses drones would be a commercial drone pilot.
 Commericial drone pilots use drones to capture aerial photos and videos, collect sensor data, and perform inspections for a wide range of industries like construction, real estate, and emergency response.
 The average salary for a commercial drone pilot in Texas is approximately $70,328 per year.
 And to become a commercial drone pilot, you must meet the Federal Aviation Administration's (FAA) requirements for a Remote Pilot Certificate, which include being at least 16 years old, able to read/speak/write English, and passing the Part 107 aeronautical knowledge test.

+# December 8, 2025

+What do I think that self-driving car?
+Self-driving cars might fail to recognize or correctly respond to a stopped school bus with its stop sign extended.
+Self-driving cars can fail to recognize stopped school buses due to sensor occlusion, challenging lighting/weather, unusual bus angles, or complex AI decision-making, where the system misinterprets the bus's status.